-No matter what back to school means for you during this roller-coaster year, one thing is inevitable: an influx of books in your space.
+No matter what back to school means for you during this roller-coaster time, one thing is inevitable: an influx of books in your space.
 Especially if school and home are one and the same.
 And while distance learning presents many (so many) challenges, disorderly stacks of books need not be one of them.
 Establishing a dedicated space for your budding bibliophile’s collection is one of the simpler ways to streamline—thanks to a wide range of organizing solutions that go beyond the basic bookshelf.
-We’ve rounded up 11 smart options to help you create a special library for your little one and encourage them to enjoy turning real pages as much as swiping on screens.
+We’ve rounded up 11 smart options to help you create a special library for your little ones and encourage them to enjoy turning real pages as much as swiping on screens.

 When space is of the essence, corral books and toys in the same spot with these multitasking pieces that have areas dedicated for both.
 Because having a place to thoughtfully arrange books is just as essential as having a catchall for odd-shaped toys and miscellaneous kid clutter.